f0s3/tailcolor/README.md

 `tailcolor path/to/file black="black" white="white" yellow="yellow" cyan="cyan" magenta="magenta" red="red" green="green" blue="blue"`

 You can put regexes in any colors' value, like cyan="\sINFO".

-# Changing the keywords

-If you want to change the words on which the color is applied, edit the script.

-NOTE: This documentation's section is in process of writing so I will update it as soon as I implement some of the functionality needed to change the keywords on-the-fly.